Ebb and Flow First Nation

 Ebb and Flow First Nation (Ojibwe: Gaa-gwekwekejiwang) is an Anishinaabe First Nations community in Manitoba.
 It is located on the eponymous Ebb and Flow Lake, northeast of Riding Mountain National Park.
-It is about 180 km from Winnipeg, and lies on the west side of Lake Manitoba, on Highway 278.
+It is about 180 km from Winnipeg, and lies on the west side of Lake Manitoba, on Manitoba Provincial Road 278.

 The reserve is known as Ebb and Flow 52, which is surrounded by the Rural Municipality of Alonsa.